ofiwg/libfabric/man/fi_mr.3.md

 does carry extra message and memory footprint overhead, making it less desirable for highly scalable apps.

+There may be cases where device peer to peer support should not be used or cannot be used, such as when the PCIe ACS configuration does not permit the transfer.
+The FI_HMEM_DISABLE_P2P environment variable can be set to notify Libfabric that peer to peer transactions should not be used.
+The provider may choose to perform a copy instead, or will fail support for FI_HMEM if the provider is unable to do that.

 # FLAGS

 The follow flag may be specified to any memory registration call.